77-Layoffs, Expectations and the Economy

 Consider some of the recent lay-offs.
 Macy’s laid off 4% of its workforce.
 U.S. Steel laid off 16%.
 Sun Microsystems announced plans to lay-off 15 to 18% of its workforce, Texas Instruments 12%, Sprint 14%.
 In most of these cases, the lay-offs seemed large, and they are.

 But they are not as large as they may seem.
 In fact, an unscientific analysis suggests there may be a pattern here that contains a warning for the future.
 Most of the companies reporting in the last few weeks are laying off between 10 and 20% of their workforce.
 However, behind those lay-offs are reductions in current quarterly revenues of 20 to 30%.
-These companies are laying off at a slower rate than their revenues are falling.
+These companies are laying off at a slower pace than their revenues are falling.
 (See the Perspective, “Costs: The Last Consideration” on StrategyStreet.com.)

 So, what does this tell us?
 Two things.
 First, the companies believe there will be a turn-around within a year or so.
 They are willing to see margins fall in order to hold experienced employees in anticipation of a rebound in demand.
 Second, the economy could be much worse than it is.
 If the average employer has laid off about 75% of the workers it would need to lay off to match the workforce with the current revenues, unemployment would be even higher than it already is.
 If the anticipated turn-around does not appear as expected, there would be a catch-up period as companies “right size” their organizations for the new, lower, revenue base.